 To this end, the government has earmarked funds from 2022 to strengthen and continue developing the PSA’s work in following up on serious incidents.
 According to Carlsen, investigating each incident is not enough as these incidents need to be put in context.

 “Knowledge is the key to improvement, and we’ll be conducting a number of projects related to investigation methods – how we identify what’s important information.
 We’ll also be working on expertise, and on ensuring that investigators have competence in the latest methods,” remarked Carlsen.

-The director of professional competence at the PSA further elaborated that the RNNP analysis tool helps the regulator to seek out possible trends.
+The director of professional competence at the PSA further elaborates that the RNNP analysis tool helps the regulator seek out possible trends.
 Afterwards, the obtained information can be used to prevent repetition while achieving further development and improvements in the oil and gas sector.

 “In addition, it’s very important that the information is communicated to the users.
 Digital solutions and further development of those already in use by the PSA and the recipient side will be part of the commitment there.
 We believe the contribution we’re now making from the Norwegian side will also be important in boosting these efforts across the whole petroleum sector worldwide,” noted Carlsen.